Propolis – a natural alternative to prescription antibiotics?

 There is growing concern amongst the medical community that the drugs’ usefulness may be coming to an end.
 Antibiotic resistance has reached “unprecedented levels”, with more than 25,000 people dying (in Europe 2010) from bacterial infections that were resistant to antibiotic drugs.

 As the director general of the World Health Organization, Dr Margaret Chan, put it: “The world is heading towards a post-antibiotic era in which many common infections will no longer have a cure and, once again, kill unabated.”

 So are there natural alternatives to these drugs and is it possible that a natural alternative might provide the type of resistance that the body does not develop immunity toward?
 There are substances which are of significant interest and have at least significant potential in the arena of antibiotics.
-Propolis has been discussed at length through our website and is one such substance.
+The benefits of Propolis [learn more about propolis benefits here] have been discussed at length through our website and is a substance of interest when it comes to evaluating natural products which may provide antibiotic properties.
 But the cost of taking a drug from discovery to market is estimated at around £700m.
 And that is the cost on Pounds GB and applicable to UK and European markets, in the USA it is considerably higher.
-Then of course there’s the resistance from the drug companies via their powerful lobbyists who act to prevent the progress of any naturally derived substances from entering the markets.
+Then, of course, there’s the resistance from the drug companies via their powerful lobbyists who act to prevent the progress of any naturally derived substances from entering the markets.

 Colin McKay, from the European Federation of the Pharmaceutical Industries and Associations, said: “It is very difficult to make economically viable models for antibiotics.”

 “With heart medication or anti-depressants, a lot of people take them for a long time so you can make money back.
 An antibiotic that works is unlikely to be used for more than a couple of weeks.”